mhsenpc/youtube-dl-php/README.md

 # youtube-dl-php
-youtube-dl-php - download videos from youtube.com or other video platforms by a php interface
+A web interface for youtube-dl cli program (https://github.com/ytdl-org/youtube-dl) download videos from youtube.com or other video platforms by a php interface

 # installation
 ```